philips-software/terraform-provider-hsdp/docs/resources/container_host_exec.md

 # hsdp_container_host_exec
-Copies content and executes command on Container Host instances
+Copies content and executes commands on Container Host instances

 > This resource is only available when the `cartel_*` keys are set in the provider config